neilenns/projects-website/content/docs/streamdeck-trackaudio/_index.md

 > [!IMPORTANT]
 > This plugin requires [TrackAudio beta 1.3.0-beta.1](https://github.com/pierr3/TrackAudio/releases/tag/1.3.0-beta.1) or later.
 It will not work with earlier versions of TrackAudio.

 This Stream Deck plugin provides actions to interact with TrackAudio.
-[Get the plugin from the Elgato marketplace](https://marketplace.elgato.com/product/trackaudio-e913a0ca-4c12-411d-a5a6-acf5f6c4bdea).
 Need inspiration for how to use these actions?
 Check out the [examples](examples/).

 ![Screenshot a Stream Deck profile with buttons for stations, current ATIS letter, a hotline, and a push-to-talk button](example.png)